 As the lines between office life and our personal lives blur, it’s commonplace for employees of family offices and family businesses to work at home or interact with clients and vendors on their smartphone.
 That convenience boosts productivity and improves work-life balance, but it undermines data security.

 For convenience when working outside the office, it’s become routine for employees to store sensitive company documents on the cloud, whether that’s Google Drive, Evernote, or countless no-frills, free, cloud-storage services.
-That carefree approach is so commonplace that it even has a name, Bring Your Own Cloud (BYOC) — four words that should strike fear in anyone responsible for data security at a family office or businesses.
+That carefree approach is so commonplace that it even has a name, Bring Your Own Cloud (BYOC) — four words that should strike fear in anyone responsible for data security at a family office or business.

 While the assumption is that big-name cloud services are secure even if they are free, research suggests otherwise.
 A report from RedLock’s Cloud Security Intelligence team finds that “53% of organizations using cloud storage services such as Amazon Simple Storage Service (Amazon S3) had inadvertently exposed one or more such services to the public.”
 RedLock’s Cloud Security Trends report finds that among the biggest challenges facing firms is storing information on the cloud without encryption.
 “Research revealed that 81% of organizations are not managing host vulnerabilities in the cloud.”